riboflavin/test-framer-sync/compare/tldv-vs-otterai.md

 Tldv works best for teams already embedded in CRM workflows who primarily conduct remote meetings and need multi-language support.
 Its desktop-first approach and extensive language options make it suitable for international businesses, though its higher price point and lack of mobile support limit its appeal for on-the-go professionals or teams with in-person interactions.

 Otter.ai offers better value for individuals, students, journalists, and teams that frequently conduct in-person meetings or need mobile functionality.
 Its lower price point and ability to capture live conversations make it more versatile for varied environments, but organizations requiring extensive language support or deep workflow integrations will find its capabilities insufficient for comprehensive meeting management.

+## tldv vs Otter.ai: What do users say?

+User reviews of tldv and Otter.ai highlight distinctive strengths and limitations of each platform. tldv receives praise for its accurate transcriptions, intuitive user interface, and generous free plan, while users note limitations in platform support, dependence on internet quality, and some privacy concerns.
+The service offers local recording via desktop apps for Zoom and Teams, integrates with major platforms like HubSpot and Notion, and supports over 30 languages.
+Otter.ai users appreciate its ease of use for transcription and note-taking, real-time transcript generation, and time-saving meeting summaries.
+However, reviewers criticize Otter's sometimes verbose transcripts that lack structure, accuracy issues with complex audio, and problems with its meeting assistant sending unwanted calendar invites.
+Otter works well for in-person conversations through its mobile apps, while tldv lacks native mobile support.
+For those interested in learning more about these services, check out [Otter AI Review on CNET](https://www.cnet.com/tech/services-and-software/otter-ai-review/), [Reddit discussion on Otter.ai](https://www.reddit.com/r/ProductManagement/comments/1866ags/is_otterai_worth_it_for_meeting_minutes/), [Otter.ai Trustpilot reviews](https://www.trustpilot.com/review/otter.ai), [Comprehensive tl;dv review](https://thebusinessdive.com/tldv-review), and [tl;dv G2 reviews](https://www.g2.com/products/tl-dv/reviews).

+## FAQs
+• Would tldv work for in-person meetings?
+What about Otter.ai?
+No, tldv is not good for in-person meetings according to the context.
+Otter.ai, however, can transcribe live in-person conversations via its app.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Otter.ai utilizes an assistant (OtterPilot) that can join meetings in real time.
+Tldv has AI agents for recording, note-taking, and CRM logging, suggesting some form of automation that can join meetings.

+• What do users say about the quality of transcriptions?
+For tldv, users praise "accurate transcriptions" as a pro.
+For Otter.ai, reviews are mixed - users appreciate having real-time transcripts, but some reviews note that "accuracy can suffer with complex audio" with "mistakes in transcription or speaker ID."

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.